Current International Students

-3. You may not enroll in more than the equivalent of ONE on-line or distance education course or three credits per semester as part of a full course of study.
+3. You may not enroll in more than three credits of on-line classes per semester as part of a full course of study.

-4. You must consult with and get permission from the Director for Student International Services before dropping below full time enrollment.
+4. You must consult with and get permission from the International Advisor before dropping below full time enrollment.
 Failure to do so will result in a loss of status.

 5. Maintain a valid passport.
 Start the renewal process six months before it expires.

-6. Come to the Director for Student International Services at least 10 days before you plan to leave the U.S. so that your I-20 can be signed to allow you to re-enter the United States.
+6. Come to the Diversity & International Center at least 10 days before you plan to leave the U.S. so that your I-20 can be signed to allow you to re-enter the United States.

-7. Obtain permission from the Director for Student International Services before accepting on or off campus employment.
+7. Obtain permission from the International Advisor before accepting on or off campus employment.

 8. Do not work more than 20 hours per week either on or off campus except during the summer and vacations.